Top of the page

 Your doctor may order certain blood tests, such as a complete blood count (CBC) and clotting factors, before your lung biopsy.

 Your doctor will tell you how soon before the biopsy to stop eating and drinking.
-Follow the instructions exactly about when to stop eating and drinking, or your surgery may be cancelled.
-If your doctor has instructed you to take your medicines on the day of surgery, please do so using only a sip of water.
+Follow the instructions exactly about when to stop eating and drinking, or your biopsy may be cancelled.
+If your doctor has instructed you to take your medicines on the day of the biopsy, please do so using only a sip of water.

 Your doctor will then make a small puncture and ask you to hold your breath while the biopsy needle is inserted into your lung.
 It is very important to avoid coughing or moving while the needle is in your chest.